evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 Effect : Behavior ⟶ Behavior
 ```

-In code, we may write it as:
+In code, we may write them as:

 ```java
 interface Behavior<T> extends Function<T, Effect<T>> {}